 While they are not reading Tolstoy just yet, most children this age are being introduced to chapter books.

-Chapter books vary in lengthy and difficulty.
+Chapter books vary in length and difficulty.

-In fact, many districts nowadays will assign students with a color coded reading level, based on the “Accelerated Reader” model.
+In fact, many districts nowadays will assign students with a color-coded reading level, based on the “Accelerated Reader” model.